owen31302/findpoliticaldonors/README.md

 * Install Java 8 if you don't have it on your computer.
 * Download this repository, and extract it.
 * Change directory to this folder.
 * Run shell script `sh run.sh`, then the program will process the input file and save the result to the output file.

+# Testing
+* Test_1 is the basic logic check.
+* Test_2 contains missing CMTE_ID line.
+* Test_3 contains missing TX_AMT line.
+* Test_4 contains missing ZIPCODE line.
+* Test_5 contains missing TX_DT line.
+The default input is itcont_2018_20170908_20171103.txt from the website.